Andrew Feinberg Net Worth, Family, Parents, Education, Salary and Biography

 Andrew Feinberg is an American journalist and White House Correspondent whose work has appeared in The Independent, Newsweek, Politico, Washington Business Journal, and other news outlets.

-Feinberg was born in Washington, DC and grew up in Bethesda, Maryland where he attended Walt Whitman High School and graduated in 2001 along with journalist Ashley Parker, a White House Correspondent for The Washington Post.
+Feinberg was born in Washington, DC, and grew up in Bethesda, Maryland where he attended Walt Whitman High School and graduated in 2001 along with journalist Ashley Parker, a White House Correspondent for The Washington Post.
 Feinberg attended the University of Wisconsin–Madison and graduated in 2005 with a Bachelor of Arts degree in History and History of Science.
-He was a coxswain on the university's rowing team and participated in the 2002 selection process for the United States' Under-23 National Rowing Team, but was cut along with future 2008 Olympic Medalist Marcus McElhenney.
+He was a coxswain on the university's rowing team and participated in the 2002 selection process for the United States Under-23 National Rowing Team, but was cut along with future 2008 Olympic Medalist Marcus McElhenney.

 Andrew Feinberg Net Worth

-Andrew Feinberg Net Worth is $ 1 to 5 Million in 2021.
+Andrew Feinberg Net Worth is $ 1 to 5 Million in 2024.

-Andrew Feinberg Wife, Is Andrew Feinberg Married ?
+Andrew Feinberg's Wife, Is Andrew Feinberg Married?

 Andrew Feinberg Salary